Treating Endometriosis with Advanced Laparoscopic Excision Surgery

-Excision of endometriosis is considered the “gold” standard for treatment, and requires an expert with considerable ability and experience.
+Excision of endometriosis is considered the “gold” standard for treatment and requires an expert with considerable ability and experience.
 Dr. Seckin, one of a handful of doctors worldwide who is expertly trained and highly successful in advanced laparoscopic excision surgery for endometriosis, is a pioneer in this field having trained with Dr. Harry Reich, M.D., one of the most celebrated laparoscopic surgeons in the world.
 Dr. Reich is a pioneer in endoscopy having performed the very first laparoscopic surgery in 1989.

-Laparoscopic surgery is the most advanced treatment for endometriosis, because it offers permanent removal of the endometriomas and offers the greatest pain relief.
-This surgery includes the excision of the endometriomas, and the scar tissue and adhesions that develop.
+Laparoscopic surgery is the most advanced treatment for endometriosis because it offers permanent removal of the endometriomas and offers the greatest pain relief.
+This surgery includes the excision of the endometriomas and the scar tissue and adhesions that develop.
 Laser surgery, often the first choice of many doctors today, is far less effective because it only burns off the top layer of endometrial tissue, allowing for the endometrioma and endometriosis to grow back quickly.
 Lap surgery for endometriosis is an effective, less invasive option, which confers the maximum results for total removal of all disease.

-Excision surgery also allows Dr. Seckin to safely and successfully remove the endometriosis - from all areas - with minimal risk of damage to underlying vital structures.
+Laparoscopic surgery for endometriosis also allows Dr. Seckin to safely and successfully to remove the endometriosis - from all areas - with minimal risk of damage to underlying vital structures.
 Utilizing sharp dissection, he is able to thoroughly eradicate all forms of endometriosis, including DIE (Deep Infiltrating Endometriosis) and adhesions.
 Surgical excision of endometrial implants provides the best symptomatic relief and long-term results.
 The result is improved fertility, reestablishment of a normal pelvic anatomy, and eradication of symptoms.

 Excision can be performed with any surgical tool, depending on the surgeon’s preference.
 Dr. Seckin uses the da Vinci system with its 3-D high definition camera that allows for precise excision of endometriosis.
 His endometriosis surgery is performed using cold scissors and bipolar capillary bleed control to keep the tissue surface as smooth as possible.